yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [https://www.peekyou.com/](https://www.peekyou.com/) , opt out here: [https://www.peekyou.com/about/contact/optout](https://www.peekyou.com/about/contact/optout).
 You will need the letters at the end of your profile’s URL in the &quot;unique ID&quot; field.
 Make sure to check &quot;remove my entire listing.&quot; You can also remove your information from the sites that it says it has aggregated information from.

 ### 💰 PeopleByName
-Type your phone number here: [http://www.peoplebyname.com/](http://www.peoplebyname.com/).
-It may not give you information without you paying, but it will tell you whether there is data associated with your number.
-Opt out for each number here: [http://www.peoplebyname.com/remove.php](http://www.peoplebyname.com/remove.php)
+Look up your name here: [http://www.peoplebyname.com/](http://www.peoplebyname.com/).
+Opt out for each record here: [http://www.peoplebyname.com/remove.php](http://www.peoplebyname.com/remove.php)

 ### ☠ PeopleFinders
-: Find your information and opt out here:[https://www.peoplefinders.com/opt-out](https://www.peoplefinders.com/opt-out) (includes PublicRecordsNow)
+Find your information here: [https://www.peoplefinders.com/](https://www.peoplefinders.com/) and opt out here:[https://www.peoplefinders.com/opt-out](https://www.peoplefinders.com/opt-out) (includes PublicRecordsNow)

-### PeopleLooker
-PeopleLooker’s opt-out process is now managed by BeenVerified.
-The reports available on the PeopleLooker site require a paid trial.
-Instead, opt out here: [https://www.beenverified.com/app/optout/search](https://www.beenverified.com/app/optout/search).

-### 🎫 📠 📫 PeopleLookUp
-Find your information here: [https://peoplelookup.com/](https://peoplelookup.com/), follow opt-out instructions here, which include sending your name, address, date of birth, a notarized identity form and a copy of a government-issued ID to P.O.
-Box 4145, Bellevue, WA 98009-4145, or faxed to 425.974.6194. [https://peoplelookup.com/privacy-policy#updating-or-removing-your-information](https://peoplelookup.com/privacy-policy#updating-or-removing-your-information)

 ### PeopleSearchNow
 Find your information and opt out here: [https://www.peoplesearchnow.com/opt-out](https://www.peoplesearchnow.com/opt-out)

-### PeopleSmart
-Now owned by BeenVerified (see their opt-out instructions).
-Look for your info here: [https://www.peoplesmart.com/](https://www.peoplesmart.com/)

 ### Persopo
 Search for your information here: [https://persopo.com/search](https://persopo.com/search).
 Cut and paste the text of it (which is hard to do because of the 1990s site format, but is required by the site) and email it along with your opt-out request to[support@persopo.com](mailto:support@persopo.com).
 You can also mail your request to Persopo.com,
 Attention: Opt Out Dept., 848 N. Rainbow Blvd., Suite 20, Las Vegas, NV 89107.
 (Opt-out instructions are posted here: [http://info.persopo.com/opt-out.html](http://info.persopo.com/opt-out.html)).

-### Phone Detective
-Now owned by BeenVerified (see their opt-out instructions).
-Do a search on your number here: [https://www.phonedetective.com/PD.aspx](https://www.phonedetective.com/PD.aspx).

 ### ☠ Pipl
 Go to [https://pipl.com](https://pipl.com/) to find your data.
 Opt out from Pipl at [https://pipl.com/personal-information-removal-request](https://pipl.com/personal-information-removal-request).
 Then, remove your information from any sites it’s aggregated from.